-The Division of Gastroenterology was ranked fourth in the country by U.S. News & World Report in 2013 and is part of the hospital's Digestive Healthcare Center.
+The Division of Gastroenterology was ranked fifth in the country by U.S. News & World Report in 2017 and is part of the hospital's Digestive Healthcare Center.
 The division’s specialists are among the best in New England, and many are consistently recognized in Boston Magazine’s Best Doctors survey.

 The Division of Gastroenterology offers a full range of medical treatments for digestive diseases, including conditions of the esophagus, stomach, small and large intestine, liver, gallbladder, pancreas and colon.
 We have among the highest volumes in the region in most procedures related to digestive health care and excellent outcomes.
 Our board-certified specialists offer depth of experience and skill in using conventional, innovative and investigational methods, to diagnose and manage both common conditions and more complex diseases, including:

 The Division of Gastroenterology is committed to utilizing the best traditions of clinical medicine and applying the latest research findings to diagnose and treat the entire digestive system.
 We have a strong, internationally renowned basic science research effort.
 Each of our disease areas is actively involved in research programs, allowing us to provide cutting-edge therapies and clinical trials to our patients.